Search icon

 • Over-correcting can happen when the vehicle oversteers/understeers due to the poorly judged corner or slippery road surface.

-Pros and cons of Electronic Stability Control
+Pros and Cons of Electronic Stability Control

-Similar to any other safety feature, the ESC also has its set of advantages and disadvantages.
+Similar to any other safety feature, the ESC also has its own set of advantages and disadvantages.
 In this section, let's look at some of the pros and cons of Electronic Stability Control.

 Benefits of Electronic Stability Control